os-autoinst/salt-states-openqa/README.md

 5. Configure the machine's role by putting e.g. `/etc/salt/grains` in `roles: worker` if applicable.
 By default with a role only generic states will be applied.
-6. If the machine has only one NVMe with its rootfs on it, set `format_nvme: False` in `/etc/salt/grains`.
+6. If the machine has only one NVMe with its rootfs on it, or if we don't want salt to re-format the NVMEs (eg it's been done already during installation) set `format_nvme: False` in `/etc/salt/grains`.
 7. If it is an openQA worker, add its desired config to `workerconf.sls` in our Salt pillars.
 8. Invoke `systemctl enable --now salt-minion` and tail its logs to see what is happening `tail -f /var/log/salt/minion`.